stratumn/agent/packages/agent-client-js/README.md

 Available options are:

 - `offset`: offset of first returned segments
-- `limit`: limit number of returned segments
+- `limit`: limit number of returned segments, if -1 load all segments
+- `batchSize`: size of each batch when loading all segments (default 20)
 - `mapId`: return segments with specified map ID
 - `prevLinkHash`: return segments with specified previous link hash
 - `tags`: return segments that contains all the tags (array)